se-sic/coronet/README.md

 **Note**: These parameters can be updated using the method `ProjectConf$set.splitting.info()`, but you should *not* do that manually!

 - `revisions`
-    * The analyzed revisions of the project, retrieved from the Codeface database
+    * The analyzed revisions of the project, initially retrieved from the Codeface database
+    * A revision represents a single point in time (such as a version number or a commit hash).
 - `revisions.dates`
     * The dates for the `revisions`
 - `revisions.callgraph`
     * The revisions as used in call-graph file name
 - `ranges`
-    * The revision ranges constructed from the list of `revisions`
+    * The ranges constructed from the list of `revisions`
+    * A range represents the time between two revisions.
     * The ranges are constructed in sliding-window manner when a data object is split using the sliding-window approach
 - `ranges.callgraph`
-    * The revision ranges based on the list `revisions.callgraph`
+    * The ranges based on the list `revisions.callgraph`

 #### Data paths